-The Fellows will be based in the Institutes of Classical Studies, English Studies, Languages, Cultures and Societies, and Commonwealth Studies as appropriate.
-We invite applications from individuals, pairs or groups of early career scholars who have active research interests in these areas.
+The Fellows will be based in the Institutes of Classical Studies, English Studies, and Languages, Cultures and Societies, as appropriate.

-Applicants are invited to submit a research proposal on a topic of their choice, either individually or as part of a group.
+Applicants are invited to submit a research proposal on a topic of their choice.
 This should specify as an objective a defined outcome for the research carried out during the period of the fellowship, such as a grant proposal, an article, chapter in a book and/or detailed proposal for a book.